Charlie MacDonald: Boreham Wood

 MacDonald joined Boreham Wood on 15 July 2015.
 He scored only twice in all competitions in the first half of the season and was loaned to St Albans City in January 2016.
 Director of football Ian Allinson stated that "it hasn't quite clicked for Charlie in his time with us.
 He is a great guy who just wants to play football and now he's fit, he was not getting the game time with us that he had hoped for".

 Greenwich Borough

 MacDonald playing for Greenwich Borough in 2017.

 On 10 June 2016, MacDonald joined Isthmian Division One South side Greenwich Borough.
 He would spend a season and a half at the club, before financial constraints led to a number of players and staff leaving the club.

 Cray Wanderers

 On 10 January 2018, MacDonald signed for league rivals Cray Wanderers.
 He scored on his debut the same day, against VCD Athletic.

 VCD Athletic

 MacDonald joined VCD Athletic for the 2018–19 season, scoring twice on his debut against Ramsgate.

 Glebe

 MacDonald joined Glebe for the 2020–21 season.

 Barking

 MacDonald joined Barking for the 2021-22 season.

 Coaching career

 MacDonald previously coached at Bobby Bowry's Volenti Academy.
+As of the start of the 25-26 season, he now coaches at IFA academy in Dubai.